UNCF New Orleans

 UNCF New Orleans is here to help you send a student to college and turn his or her life around.

 UNCF still needs your assistance, as we can only help 1 out of 10 students who apply for scholarships, due to insufficient available funding.
 Text UNCFNO to 50555 to give $25, or click here to donate today and build better futures for African American students!

 UNCF New Orleans has three UNCF-member institutions in its service area:

-Ticket sales and sponsorship opportunities are coming soon!
+Ticket sales and sponsorship opportunities are open!
 Visit UNCF.org/NOLAMaskedBall for details.

 Scenes from the 2018 Mayor’s Masked Ball

 $1.7 Million: A Special Thank-you from UNCF New Orleans

 On behalf of UNCF and the member institutions and students we serve, we would like to thank you for your generous support of the 5th Annual UNCF Mayor’s Masked Ball, held March 17.
 Because of your investment, together we successfully raised $1.7 million in cash and in-kind donations, which allows us to help hundreds of students at our local member institutions Dillard University and Xavier University of Louisiana.